Jalopy Theatre logo

 Shape Note Singing Workshop Series

-Shape Note Workshop Series Sundays April 27 and May 18, 3:30 - 5 pm Join workshop leader Nancy Mandel and special guests for a series of workshops on the American tradition of Sacred Harp singing, also known as Shape Note singing.
+Shape Note Workshop Series Two sessions: Sunday April 27, 3:30 - 5 pm and Sunday May 18, 4:30 - 6 pm Join workshop leader Nancy Mandel and special guests for a series of workshops on the American tradition of Sacred Harp singing, also known as Shape Note singing.
 Shape Note's special notation makes reading the tunes easy (or easier, anyway) in pursuit of the tradition’s goal: energetic, heartfelt, and bone-tingling community music-making in which everyone, with or without musical training, can participate.
 And it works!
 You will be singing throughout the workshop.
 This miniseries will teach how to read the shapes and will also introduce students to shape note’s history and culture.
 Melodies will be taught both via the notation and by ear.
 The sessions can stand alone -- we’ll cover the basics both times -- but the second will go deeper.
 Come to one or come to both!
 Nancy Mandel has been singing Sacred Harp for 16 years.
 She leads the monthly Brooklyn three-book singing, has done (nearly) all the big-singing jobs from registration table to Chair, and found the Prospect Park loggia for Covid-era outdoor singing.
 We’ll also have visitors from the New York Sacred Harp community.
 This ticket is a revocable license and may be taken up and admission refused upon refunding the purchase price appearing hereon and is grounds for seizure and cancellation without compensation.
 Holder of this ticket (“Holder”) voluntarily assumes all risks and danger incidental to the event for which this ticket is issued whether occurring prior to, during, or after same, including, but not limited to, contracting, and/or spreading the COVID-19 virus, and agrees that the organization, venue, presenter, agents, participants, or players are not responsible or liable for any injuries, sickness, or death resulting from such causes.
 Holder acknowledges that the COVID-19 pandemic remains a threat to individual and public health, COVID-19 is a highly contagious disease transmitted through human contact and respiratory droplets (including through the air and via common surfaces) and it is possible that Holder may contract COVID-19 while at the event for which this ticket is issued.
 Holder agrees by use of this ticket not to transmit or aid in transmitting any description, account, picture, or reproduction of the event to which this ticket is issued.
 Breach of the foregoing will automatically terminate this license.
 Holder agrees that the license comprised by this ticket may be removed and Holder may be ejected from the event for which this ticket is issued in the event that Holder violates any law, ordinance, or venue regulation.
 Holder grants permission to the organization sponsoring the event for which this ticket is issued to utilize Holder’s image or likeness in connection with any video or other transmission or reproduction of the event to which this ticket relates.

 Apr 27, 2025